Who doesn't need a food control plan or national programme?

 - small accommodation operators who provide food to less than 10 guests

-- growers selling unprocessed, home-grown fruit and vegetables directly to consumers, such as at farm gates or farmers markets
+- growers selling their own unprocessed fruit and vegetables directly to consumers, such as at the farm gate or from a stall at a market

 - commercial fishing operators providing meals to their crew.

-You will need to show that you understand how to manage food safety hazards and ensure that your food is safe to eat.
-You will also need to show that you have a valid and appropriate reason for why your business should be treated as a special case.
+Food businesses applying for an individual exemption must demonstrate in their application for exemption that they understand the food safety hazards relevant to their food and how these will be managed to ensure the food is safe and suitable to eat.
+Applicants also need to show that they have a valid and appropriate reason for why their business should be treated as a special case.

-- Hazards associated with the food being produced and the processes used.
+- the types of hazards associated with the food being produced and the processes used

 You are unlikely to be granted an exemption if you: